irmen/prog8/docs/source/programming.rst

 Strings are a sequence of characters enclosed in ``"`` quotes.
 The length is limited to 255 characters.
 They're stored and treated much the same as a byte array, but they have some special properties because they are considered to be *text*.
-Strings in your source code files will be encoded (translated from ASCII/UTF-8) into either CBM PETSCII or C-64 screencodes.
+Strings in your source code files will be encoded (translated from ASCII/UTF-8) into the byte-encoding that is used on the target platform.
+For the C-64, this is CBM PETSCII.
-PETSCII is the default choice.
-If you need screencodes (also called 'poke' codes) instead, you have to use the ``str_s`` variants of the string type identifier.

 You can concatenate two string literals using '+' (not very useful though) or repeat a string literal a given number of times using '*'::